 Tow Ball Weight – the right percentage

-Whilst not realised by all caravan owners, it cannot be over-emphasised that the minimum tow ball mass is related to safe towing speed.
-Further, that despite towing speed limits (where applicable) may be 110 km/h, it is far safer to limit it to 100 km/h.
+While not realised by all caravan owners, it cannot be over-emphasised that the minimum tow ball weight is related to safe towing speed.
+Further, despite towing speed limits (where applicable) maybe 110 km/h, it is far safer to limit it to 100 km/h.

-For a typical, medium-sized ( 6 to 7 metres long) Australian built caravan, tow ball weight should be about 10% of the trailer's laden weight if it is to travel at 100 km/h.
+For a typical, medium-sized ( 6 to 7 metres long) Australian-built caravans, the tow ball weight should be about 10% of the trailer’s laden weight.

-It is only legally possible to recommend following the tow ball weight advised by your trailer manufacturer, but first make sure that is within the maximum tow ball weight allowance of the tow ball/tow vehicle manufacturer.
+It is legally necessary to recommend the tow ball weight advised by your trailer manufacturer.
+Make sure is within the maximum tow ball weight allowance of the tow ball/tow vehicle manufacturer.

-Tow ball scales are far from expensive (around A$75) and are safer to use due to their moulded tow ball shape at the top and solid base that ensures the 'van will not roll off.
-They typically measure tow ball weights up to 350 kg.
+Tow ball scales are far from expensive (around A$75) and are safer to use due to their moulded tow ball shape at the top, and stable base.
+These scales typically measure tow ball weights up to 350 kg.

 Measure tow ball weight periodically to make sure no loads have been shifted or added and overlooked.